Ukraine and Russia to launch parallel military drills as U.S. nears agreement on potential sanctions

-It remains unclear whether the two days of whirlwind diplomacy — involving leaders from France, Germany, Poland, Russia, Ukraine and the United States — yielded any firm commitment to de-escalate.
+It remains unclear whether the two days of whirlwind diplomacy — involving leaders from France, Germany, Poland, Russia, Ukraine and the United States — yielded any firm commitment to de-escalation.
 The Kremlin wants NATO to promise it will never let Ukraine join the military alliance, and has called for the bloc to cease military activity in Eastern Europe.

 NATO diplomats, speaking on the condition of anonymity to talk frankly about internal strategic discussions, said they worried Putin’s demands were so expansive that there was little or no room for a compromise that all sides would find acceptable.

-Ukraine President Volodymyr Zelensky, speaking alongside French President Emmanuel Macron in Kyiv on Tuesday, said it was the first time a French head of state had visited his country in 24 years, and he described the talks as “substantive and very productive.”
+Ukraine’s President Volodymyr Zelensky, speaking alongside French President Emmanuel Macron in Kyiv on Tuesday, said it was the first time a French head of state had visited his country in 24 years, and he described the talks as “substantive and very productive.”
 He has projected an air of calm, denouncing what he and his advisers have characterized as a geopolitical fight between Russia and the West that has little to do with Ukraine itself.

 Moscow, which has massed some 100,000 forces near Ukraine and backs separatists in that country’s eastern territories, pledged to remove troops from Belarus once the joint exercises are complete.
-Paris has said Putin had agreed after a Monday meeting with Macron not to escalate the situation.
+Paris has said Putin agreed, after a Monday meeting with Macron, to not escalate the situation.

 In Washington, White House press secretary Jen Psaki hit back at suggestions the United States was out of the loop on the French president’s shuttle diplomacy.
-President Biden spoke with Macron twice over the last week, she said — including on Sunday, the day before he spoke with Putin, and the pair are expected to talk again soon.
+President Biden spoke with Macron twice over the past week, she said — including on Sunday, the day before Macron spoke with Putin — and the pair are expected to talk again soon.

 “There are a range of diplomatic conversations happening all the time,” she told reporters.
 “The United States is a key player in the vast majority of those negotiations.”

-Macron, which has long called for France to be a leader of a foreign policy that is allied with but independent of Washington, has cast himself as the key European interlocutor as the Kremlin demands to rework the continent’s security architecture.
+Macron, who has long called for France to be a leader of a foreign policy that is allied with but independent of Washington, has cast himself as the key European interlocutor as the Kremlin demands to rework the continent’s security architecture.

 Congressional leaders in the United States also joined Biden in downplaying any ambiguity around Germany’s support for ending a major natural gas pipeline between Russia and Germany if Moscow attacks.